phR0ze/alpine-phpbb/README.md

 ```

 ### /etc/php7/php.ini
-Turns out that PHP7 automatically loads any extensions that are installed so there is no need to enable them in the config
+Turns out that PHP7 automatically loads any extensions that are installed so there is no need to
+enable them in the config using the nify ***/etc/php7/conf.d*** entries